yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-3-adding-a-few-routes.md

 Finally, we tell our Vue application to use the `vue-router` before then creating a new `Router` which contains all of ours applications routes.

-Each of our routes is a combination of a path from which this component is accessible, the name of our path, and the component we wish to render when we hit this path.
+Each of our routes is a combination of a path, the name of our path, and the component we wish to render when we hit this path.
+Should we wish, we can also do cool stuff such as dynamic route matching which we will cover in more detail in part 5 of this project.

+> For more information our VueJS routing check out the official documentation or my tutorial: [VueJS Routing Tutorial](/javascript/vuejs/vue-router-beginners-tutorial/)

 ### Modifying Our Routes